-- Research.
 Knowing a thing or two about us, our business, culture and products will assist you in the interview.
-This will show us that you are have taken time to research us, that you are keen on the opportunity and have given the interview due care and attention.
-Spend some time on this website, review the Society's social media presence, visit a branch or speak to someone you know that has or currently works here.
+This will show us that you have taken time to research us and that you are keen on the opportunity.
+Spend some time on our website, take a look at our social channels, or visit a branch to learn more.

-- Focus.
-On the day, if you are attending an in-person interview, allow plenty of time to get there without rushing or being stressed by delays.
-Take everything you might need such as a notebook, pen, a copy of your CV or portfolio of relevant previous work.
-Remember to look your interviewer directly in the eye, focusing on what they are saying.
+On the day, if you are attending an in-person interview, allow plenty of time to get there without feeling rushed by delays.
+You may like to have a copy of your CV or portfolio of relevant work.

-- Smile.
-A smile can be a powerful tool at a first meeting.
+A smile can make a great first impression at a first meeting.
 Even if you feel nervous, a smile will ensure you come across as friendly and relaxed.
 Try to relax and listen carefully to what is being asked.
 Don't be afraid to ask the intereviewer to repeat or clarify what they have said.

-- End positively.
 When the interview is approaching an end, try to conclude on a positive note.
-This could be as simple as saying something like, “I look forward to hearing from you.” or "Thank you for taking the time to see me today."
+This could be as simple as saying something like, “I look forward to hearing from you.” or sending a follow-up email thanking the interviewes for their time.